farman-7/Zomato-Sales-Analysis/Readme.md

 ## 🌟 Project Highlights

 1. **Interactive Slicers**: Users can filter by **restaurant**, **time period**, or **customer region**.
 2. **Dynamic Visuals**: Top dishes and restaurants are updated dynamically based on filters.
-3. **Advanced KPIs**: AOV and Customer Retention Rate provide deep business insights.
-4. **Optimized Data Model**: Ensures faster loading and query performance.
+3. . **Optimized Data Model**: Ensures faster loading and query performance.

----

-## Sample Business Insights:
-1. **Top-performing restaurants contribute 40% of total revenue, with the highest sales during weekends.**
-2. **"Cheese Burst Pizza" is the most popular dish, generating 12% of total revenue.**
-3. **Evening sales account for 50% of daily revenue, making it the most profitable time.**
-4. **Customers from urban areas have a 25% higher retention rate compared to suburban areas.**

 ---